koodikulma-fi/mixin-types/README.md

 myMix.sendSignal("sendDescription", "Mixins", "So many things.");
 myMix.constructor.DEFAULT_TIMEOUT; // number | null

-// And finally, if you need to make MyMix be a mixin in addition to class, just repeat what is done here for SignalBoy.
+// Finally, if you need to make MyMix be a mixin (in addition to a class),
+// .. just repeat what is done here for SignalBoy.

 ```